 Managers can be really creative in this scenario.
 While there is a stigma surrounding the pressures of working in a contact center, you can facilitate a more positive work environment which, in turn, affects the quality of work your agents are putting in.
 For example, hold weekly round tables where you make yourself available to answer questions, hold lectures, and promote the opportunity to vent (because dealing with customers all day can be frustrating).
 Create an incentive program or inner-office competitions to reward agents that are performing well.
 Hold a virtual cocktail hour on Fridays to bring the team together and encourage face-to-face interactions.
 Think of something you might enjoy and ask yourself how you can bring that positivity to your agents.

 Now that you’ve read about some common challenges managing a remote contact center comes with, you can address and minimize the threat.
-For more information and tips about managing, engaging with, and motivating a remote workforce, check out our On-Demand webinar and our Cloud Contact Center solutions.
+For more information and tips about managing, engaging with, and motivating a remote workforce, check out our on-demand webinar or book a demo to see NICE CXone in action.